 - Once a year, wash your pillows and comforters.
 If your washer isn’t big enough, take your clothes to a laundromat or a professional cleaner.

 - Upholstery can be vacuumed.
-Remove all pillows and clean beneath them.
-As needed, spot clean using the lifting procedure described in the floors section beneath.
+Remove all pillows and clean them beneath them.
+As needed, spot clean using the lifting procedure described in the section of the floor beneath.

 - Using a damp microfiber towel, wipe off all of the furniture.

 Dresser Cabinet/ Closet

 You can prevent the accumulation of clothing, footwear, and accessories from becoming out of control by organizing your closet twice a year.
 Much better if you can do it every season.

 - To thoroughly clean a closet, pull out everything, reorganize, and declutter it.